-Edora is just as passionate about serving people and communities.
-She has served as the professional development lead for an Employee Resource Group, as well as mentoring associates to offer guidance in reaching personal and professional goals.
+While rules and regulations guide her profession, Edora is just as passionate about serving people and communities.
+She has served as the professional development lead for an Employee Resource Group, as well as mentored associates to offer guidance in reaching personal and professional goals.

-Faced with her own difficulties in managing a budget, Edora sought help from available resources and began to make changes in her finances.
+After a divorce, Edora began to view finances differently.
+One of her challenges was managing a budget; Edora sought help from available resources and began to make changes in her finances.
 While making those changes, she continued to give in whatever capacity she could.
 Edora always knew that she wanted to serve people in the form of a non-profit.
 It is Edora’s belief that those experiencing financial hardship need a small push, and she believes that additional knowledge is a way to fill the gap.
 She began monitoring spending, listening to Suze Orman, and self-grading her finances.
 Later, Edora founded Cups, Jars, and Vessels, a non-profit organization focused on financial literacy.
-Through the organization, Edora and her team help individuals increase their financial knowledge in regards to planning and budgeting finances.
+Through the organization, Edora and her team help individuals increase their financial knowledge on planning and budgeting finances.
 Aligned with her own personal goals, Edora has also co-facilitated Educator Personal Financial Literacy Workshops, sponsored in partnership with the Council for Economic Education.

 Angela Evans has over 20 years in the insurance industry.
 Her experience includes risk consulting and claims leadership work for clients, a broker and two carriers.
 She is a proud graduate of an HBCU – Clark Atlanta University with a BA in Finance.
 She continued her education at Kent State University in Kent, OH.
 She returned to her home town of Denver, CO after graduate school, married and ultimately relocated to Charlotte, NC and now Frisco, TX.
 Her understanding of finance and saving was born of parents who were paid once a month and spent cash; credit was only for true emergencies; like a new water heater.
 She saved for all colleges expenses except tuition and graduated with minimal loans.
 Her first boss told her to invest 10% beginning with her first paycheck.
 She fought the idea and it wasn’t until years later she understand the positive impact of that decision.
 Her passion is working with anyone who is positively striving for the best for themselves.
 Money management is often a significant key to their success.
 Leading a 50+ person team gave her many opportunities to coach and mentor.
 Angela and her husband are soon to be empty-nesters and are exploring what the next phase of the journey of life might bring!